ellenbroad/open-data-certificate-help/README.md

 - [Licencing](http://queensland.theodi.org/home/services/certificates/help/licensing/) (code [licensing.html](https://github.com/ODIQueensland/open-data-certificate-help/blob/master/licensing.html))
 - [Privacy](http://queensland.theodi.org/home/services/certificates/help/privacy/) (code [privacy.html](https://github.com/ODIQueensland/open-data-certificate-help/blob/master/privacy.html))

+They are structured to mimic the online questionnaire so they could be used for training as well as supporting people completing the questionnaire.

 ## Components

 The open data certificate help pages contained here are made up of a number of components.